 The Homer C. Thompson Vegetable Research Farm is located 10 miles from the Cornell campus.
 It is a primary location for the College of Agriculture and Life Sciences' historically important vegetable research.
 The 260-acre farm includes a 30-acre certified organic parcel for organic vegetable and grain research.
 Well-known by local citizens, the farm is popular for its "field days," which give local commercial farmers and amateur gardeners the chance to learn about state-of-the-art planting and best management practices.
+Specialized farm equipment, such as a small plot herbicide sprayer, is designed for precise cultivation and management of small research plots.
 The farm is managed by Cornell AES as a site for interdisciplinary research aimed at optimizing vegetable production systems for the Northeast.

 - Testing the newest breeding lines of potatoes with best potential of production in New York, to develop appropriate cultivation practices, utilization recommendations and yield assessments, to guide local growers.
 Researcher: Walter De Jong

 - On the certified organic acres, research includes trials on vegetable cover cropping; vegetable, wheat and field corn variety trials for organic systems; crop rotations; minimum tillage and the effects of organic nutrient sources on soil quality, to identify new strategies for vegetable production.
 Researcher: Anusuya Rangarajan